veekaybee/viberary/src/api/templates/readme.md

 I chose `msmarco-distilbert-base-v3`, which is middle of the pack in terms of performance, and critically, is also tuned for cosine similarity lookups, instead of dot product, another similarity measure that takes into account both magnitude and direction.
 Cosine similarity only considers direction rather than size, making cosine similarity more suited for information retrieval with text because it's not as affected by text length, and additionally, it's more efficent at handling sparse representations of data.

 There was a problem, however, because the vectors for this series of models was twice as long, at `768` dimensions per embedding vector.
 The longer a vector is, the more computationally intensive it is to work with, increasing,  with the runtime and the memory requirement grows quadratic with the input length.
-However, the logner it is,  the more information about the original input it compresses, so there is always a fine-lined tradeoff between being able to encode more information and faster inference, which is critical in search applications.
+However, the longer it is,  the more information about the original input it compresses, so there is always a fine-lined tradeoff between being able to encode more information and faster inference, which is critical in search applications.

 Learning embeddings was tricky not only in selecting the correct model, but also because everyone in the entire universe is using GPUs right now.